neontribe/my-best-life/content/services/vauxhall-gardens-community-centre-11414.md

   imageAlt: ""
 interests: ["Drama","Art and Design","Outdoor Activities"]
 feelings:
+description: >
-description: "Combined arts and play scheme for 8 to 16 year olds.
+  Combined arts and play scheme for 8 to 16 year olds.

   Join us for a series of dance, drama, arts and crafts and music workshops celebrating London's diverse colourful and multicultural heritage through an exploration of music and fashion and food.

   Suitable for children and young people with special educational needs and disabilities.
-"

 costValue:
 costQualifier:
 format: Meeting a group of people
+expectation: >
-expectation: "Spaces limited, book by email through admin@vgcc.org.uk, subject: culture chic shock.
+  Spaces limited, book by email through admin@vgcc.org.uk, subject: culture chic shock.

   Meals provided.

-"
 email: sophyab@vgcc.org.uk
 phone: 07907 333 108
 website: http://www.vgcc.org.uk/